 The supplemental element of the inspection program was designed to apply NRC inspection resources in a graded manner when risk significant performance issues are identified, either by inspection findings evaluated using the SDP or when PI thresholds are exceeded.
 Depending on the risk significance and breadth of the identified performance issues, the supplemental inspections provide a range of activities including: oversight of the licensee’s root cause evaluation of the issues; expansion of the baseline inspection sample or a focused team inspection (as necessary to evaluate extent of condition); or a broad scope multi-disciplined team inspection which would include inspection of multiple cornerstone areas and inspection of cross-cutting issues.
 Any new performance issues identified during the supplemental inspections are evaluated by the SDP, and new findings issued.
 The need for additional NRC actions, including additional supplemental inspections, are governed by the assessment program Action Matrix.

-At the lowest level, the intent of supplemental IP 95001, “Supplemental Inspection Response to Action Matrix Column 2 Inputs,” is to review and selectively challenge aspects of the licensee’s root cause evaluation, but not to perform an independent assessment of the performance issue.
+At the lowest level, the intent of supplemental IP 95001, “Supplemental Inspection Response to Action Matrix Column 2 (Regulatory Response) Inputs,” is to review and selectively challenge aspects of the licensee’s root cause evaluation, but not to perform an independent assessment of the performance issue.
 However, the identification by the NRC of significant issues pertaining to the adequacy of the licensee’s root cause evaluation may result in the expansion of the procedure as necessary to independently complete the inspection requirements.
-Also, the original performance issue will not be removed from consideration of actions in the Action Matrix until .
+Also, the original performance issue will not be removed from consideration of actions in the Action Matrix until satisfaction of all supplemental inspection objectives.

-The objective of supplemental IP 95002, “Supplemental Inspection ,” is not only to review and selectively challenge aspects of the licensee’s root cause evaluation, but to also independently assess the extent of condition for the individual and collective risk significant performance issues that warranted this supplemental inspection.
+The objective of supplemental IP 95002, “Supplemental Inspection Response to Action Matrix Column 3 (Degraded Performance) Inputs,” is not only to review and selectively challenge aspects of the licensee’s root cause evaluation, but to also independently assess the extent of condition for the individual and collective risk significant performance issues that warranted this supplemental inspection.

 In general, all inspection requirements contained in these two procedures are intended to be addressed for each issue; however, the extent that they are reviewed and their specific applicability to the given issue will necessarily vary.
 The staff determined that this level of flexibility was necessary given the various issues that potentially could lead to supplemental inspections.